 What do net price calculators leave out?

 Net price calculators — including most schools’ own — typically show one number: the year-1 net price — you enter your income and family size and get back a figure like “$18,500.”
 That’s not the cost of college; it’s the cost of year 1.
 The full cost is year 1 + year 2 + year 3 + year 4 + the lifetime interest on whatever you borrowed to make those years possible — and every one of those numbers compounds.
+The video walkthrough of the true four-year cost runs this exact math on a real $25,000 offer, step by step.

 Why is the true cost higher than the year-1 net price?